Free interactive D&D 5e SRD stat block

 How to run Giant Badger

 A giant badger is the encounter you put in the woods when the party is level 1 and you want them bloodied without killing anyone.
-CR 1/4, 15 HP, AC 13, no listed actions in the SRD 5.2 stat block.
+CR 1/4, 15 HP, AC 13.
+Bite is plus 3 for 2d4+1 piercing.
 The threat is not damage.
-The threat is that this thing has 17 Constitution, won't run, and is probably the second creature the party fights today after a wolf or two.
+The threat is that this thing has 17 Constitution and won't run.

 The badger is a beast and operates on hunger and territory.
 It does not ambush, but it doesn't flee either.
-The party will most often meet it because they walked too close to its sett, or because they corralled it during a chase scene.
+The party will most often meet it because they walked too close to its sett, or because they cornered it during a chase scene.
 Run it as a guard dog with no off switch.
-With Burrow 10 ft. and Darkvision 60 ft., it can pop out of a hole the party didn't see, fight three rounds, and pop back into a different hole if the GM needs a clean exit.
-Use the burrow to make the encounter map feel three-dimensional rather than to do anything tactical, since the badger is dim enough (Int 2) that it doesn't plan multi-turn maneuvers.
+With Burrow 10 ft. and Darkvision 60 ft., it can pop out of a hole the party didn't see, fight three rounds, and pop back into a different hole if you need a clean exit.
+Use the burrow to make the encounter map three-dimensional rather than to do anything tactical, since the badger is dim enough (Int 2) that it doesn't plan multi-turn maneuvers.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.